ufuksak/general-patterns-assignment03/plugin2/readme.md

 -generating all profiles at once (open-pojo,manual,delegates) -automatically remove unused imports
--add test dependencies to maven pom.xml from project structure tree context menu (only for pom.xml file)
+-add test dependencies to maven pom.xml from project structure tree context menu (only for pom.xml file) -if there is no test root folder - it will generate based on maven settings

-notes:
--if there is no test source folder in module - generation will not be available (similar to standard JUnit plugin, where generated file is placed to the same folder, as source class)

-todo:
--pack plugin to zip and test